himanshubadhani/himanshubadhani.github.io/index.md

 ## Scholarships and awards

-- Visvesvaraya Postdoctoral fellowship, Ministry of Electronics and Information Technology, Gov. of India.
+- Visvesvaraya Postdoctoral fellowship 2025-2026, Ministry of Electronics and Information Technology, Gov. of India.
 - INSPIRE undergraduate fellowship 2011-2016, Department of Science and Technology, Gov. of India.

 ---